Skip to contents

 tools::R_user_dir("deputy", "cache")

-Snapshots are enabled by default for the Claude-compatible APIs.
+Snapshots are enabled by default for the compatibility APIs.
 Each completed turn writes a new snapshot, and the latest snapshot path is attached to AgentResult$snapshot_path.

 result <- client$query("Create a high-level summary")